-(7) Amount represents expenses related to the proposed and later withdrawn initial public offering by Cabot.
+&lt;sup>3Amount represents acquisition, integration and restructuring related expenses.
 We adjust for this amount because we believe these expenses are not indicative of ongoing operations; therefore, adjusting for these expenses enhances comparability to prior periods, anticipated future periods, and our competitors' results.